 The planned network mostly runs on reserved tracks, thus guaranteeing a more reliable public transport service, especially on long-distance journeys.
 Once completed, it will develop radially from the city center towards all the main surrounding suburbs.

-In the everyday slang of Florentines, the brand new light rail continues to be referred to by the old-fashioned term ``tramway''.
-The first tramway line of the network was eventually constructed between 2006 and 2010.
+In the everyday slang of Florentines, the brand new light rail continues to be referred to by the old-fashioned term ``tramway.''
+The first tramway line of the network was constructed between 2006 and 2010.
 It connects the main railway station, in the city center, with the Southwestern urban area.
-The aim of this first light rail line was to facilitate access to the railway station and, more in general, to the city center, which is subject to very restrictive traffic regulations.
 The most intensive phase of works, when tracks were laid and stations were built, started in 2007.
 The first line was completed in 2010.
-It has a total length of 7.6 kilometers, with stops approximately every 400 meters.
-After the inauguration of this line, some previous long-distance bus services were suppressed, whereas other ones were re-designed as short-distance services to ease the access to the tramway from adjacent areas.
+It has a total length of 7.6 kilometres, with stops approximately every 400 metres.
+After the inauguration of this line, some previous long-distance bus services were suppressed, whereas other ones were re-designed as short-distance services to ease access to the tramway from adjacent areas.
 The completion of the planned light rail network requires the construction of four additional lines.
-The construction of two of these lines started in 2014 and was completed in 2018, while the remaining two lines are still in their design phase.
-The analysis in this paper looks at the 2004-2013 period and focuses on the first line of the tramway.
-In particular, we consider the section of the line that goes along Talenti St.~(1.2 kilometers, 3 stops: Talenti, Batoni, and Sansovino), one of the main thoroughfares in the densely inhabited Soutwestern urban neighborhood of Legnaia-Isolotto (Legnaia hereinafter).
+The construction of two of these lines started in 2014 and was completed in 2018, while the remaining two lines are at a very preliminary stage.
+The analysis in this paper looks at the 1996-2014 period and focuses on the first line of the tramway.
+In particular, we consider the section of the line that goes along Talenti St.~(1.2 kilometres, 3 stops: Talenti, Batoni, and Sansovino), one of the main thoroughfares in the densely inhabited Soutwestern urban neighborhood of Legnaia-Isolotto (Legnaia hereinafter).
 There are other important thoroughfares and streets in Legnaia, most of which run parallel to Talenti St.~but do not host light rail tracks and stations.
-They are: Pollaiolo St.~(about 300 meters far from Talenti St.); Pisana St.~(450 meters far); Baccio da Montelupo St.~(500 meters far), Scandicci St.~(650 meters far); and Magnolie St.~(650 meters far).
-For each of these streets we consider a section of maximum length of 1.2 kilometers, which we select to be geographically the closest to Talenti St..
-All these streets fall within the half-mile range from the light rail and its transit stations (corresponding to a walking distance of about 10 minutes), which is considered a reasonable area of impact by the field literature \citep{Guerra:2012}.
-It is worth noting that, unlike previous studies, where streets within a given radius from transit infrastructures are aggregated to form a cluster level unit, we consider each street as a distinct statistical unit.
+They are: Pollaiolo St.~(about 300 metres from Talenti St.); Pisana St.~(450 metres); Baccio da Montelupo St.~(500 metres), Scandicci St.~(650 metres); and Magnolie St.~(650 metres).
+For each of these streets, we consider a section of a maximum length of 1.2 kilometres, which we select to be geographically the closest to Talenti St. All these streets fall within 800 metres range from the light rail and its transit stations (corresponding to a walking distance of about 10 minutes), which is considered a reasonable area of impact by the field literature \citep{Guerra:2012}.
+It is worth noting that, unlike previous studies, where streets within a given radius from transit infrastructures are aggregated to form a cluster-level unit, we consider each street as a distinct statistical unit.